 John is an ex-officio member of the BID–Needham Board of Trustees and Board of Advisors by virtue of his position as President and CEO.
 He is also an ex-officio member of all committees.

-Kathy Davidson graduated from Northeastern University with a BSN in Nursing and worked as a staff nurse and then nurse manager of the ICU at Carney Hospital.
-She continued her management career as Assistant VP for Nursing at Faulkner Hospital from 1987–1992 and the VP of Patient Care Services at Nashoba Valley Hospital from 1992–1994.
+Kathy Davidson graduated from Northeastern University with a BSN in Nursing in 1979 and worked as a staff nurse and then Nurse Manager of the ICU at Carney Hospital.
+She continued her management career as Assistant VP for Nursing at Faulkner Hospital from 1987–1992 and then VP of Patient Care Services at Nashoba Valley Hospital from 1992–1994.
 During that time she received her MSN from Boston University and her MBA from Suffolk University.
-Kathy was recruited to St. Joseph’s Medical Center in Stanford, CT for a turnover management position as Senior VP of Operations.
+Kathy was recruited to St. Joseph’s Medical Center in Stamford, CT for a turnover management position as Senior VP of Operations.
 In 1997, Kathy was then recruited to St. Vincent’s Medical Center in Bridgeport, CT as VP of the major service lines; including cardiology and cardiac surgery, neurology, orthopedics, rehab and ED/trauma.
 In 2001, Kathy returned to Boston as CNO of Boston Medical Center responsible for all the nursing clinical operations including 2200 employees and 1400 RN’s.
-After a successful seven years at BMC, Kathy was CNO at Steward Norwood Hospital for four years before accepting her present new position as CNO/COO at Beth Israel Deaconess Hospital–Needham.
+After a successful seven years at BMC, Kathy was CNO at Steward Norwood Hospital for four years before accepting her present position as CNO/COO at Beth Israel Deaconess Hospital–Needham.

 Nancy has a depth of experience that reflects a diverse exposure to healthcare finance including several years in public accounting, serving as the Corporate Controller at Partners Healthcare System, previous CFO roles at both Carney and Merrimack Valley hospitals, and most recently Vice President for Finance at the Steward Healthcare System.
 Nancy started her career at Deloitte and Touche.